lavrov/home-cluster/README.md

    - `render-config`, script to print out rendered k8s configs
    - `apply-config`, script to apply configurations to the cluster

-Run `make` to apply [kustomizations](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).
+Run `apply-config` to apply [kustomizations](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).
+One can choose to apply only certain kustomizations by passing a path to them as an argument.